Online Multi-Object Tracking and Segmentation with GMPHD Filter and Mask-based Affinity Fusion: Conclusions

-In this paper, we propose a highly practical MOTS method named GMPHD\_SAF which a feasible and easily reproducible combination of four key modules: GMPHD filter, Hierarchical data association, Mask merging, Simple affinity fusion.
-Those modules show incremental improvements in evaluation on training sets of KITTI-MOTS and MOTChallenge.
-Especially, ID-switch decreases by half compared to baseline method.
-In test sets of those two datasets, GMPHD\_SAF achieves the competitive performance against the state-of-the-art MOTS methods.
+In this paper, we propose a highly practical MOTS method named GMPHD\_MAF, which is a feasible and easily reproducible combination of four key modules: a GMPHD filter, HDA, mask merging, and MAF.
+These key modules can operate in the proposed fully online MOTS framework which tracks cars and pedestrians in parallel CPU-only processes.
+These modules show incremental improvements in evaluation on the training sets of KITTI-MOTS and MOTSChallenge in terms of MOTS measures such as sMOTSA, MOTSA, IDS, FM, and FPS.
+In the validation and test sets of the two popular datasets, GMPHD\_MAF achieves very competitive performance against the state-of-the-art MOTS methods.
+In future work, we expect that the proposed MOTS method will be reproduced and extended with a more precise or simpler position and motion filtering model and more rapid or sophisticated appearance feature extractors such as deep neural network-based re-identification techniques.